Xiao-A-lbert/Splunk-Importing-and-Exploring-Events/README.md

 # Splunk Importing and Exploring Events

 <h2>Description</h2>
-In this SIEM task, I install and reploy a splunk instance. upload multiple indexes, and perform basic SPL (Search Programming Language) to filter within the access.log pcap.
+In this SIEM task, I install and deployed a splunk instance. uploaded multiple indexes, and performed basic SPL (Search Programming Language) to filter within the access.log file.

 <h2>Languages and Utilities Used</h2>